whage/thesis/thesis.md

 ...

-**?What is the difference between dynamic type checking and a runtime error?**

 ## Polymorphic typing
 **TODO: the "distinct identity function" part should go under parametric polymorphism, no?
 Maybe not!**
 A language, where every expression has a single type is called monomorphic.
 In such a language